openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 8: Trigger_Level_And_Input_Threshold

+Input settings - digital/analog, threshold behavior

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |
 |--------|-------------|